Choosing the right tradesman to fix your chimney or fireplace

 This is so important because, apart from anything else, if a stove hasn’t either got a certificate of compliance or been signed off by building control, it could be really unsafe, as well as completely invalidating a customer’s home insurance.

 If someone says they’re HETAS-registered, don’t just take their word for it; double-check online to see how up to date that registration is.
-Tradesmen need to get their HETAS registered status checked every year, but because you pay £280 a year to stay registered, a lot of people register once, get their number and then never get inspected again.
+Tradesmen need to get their HETAS registered status checked regularly.

 Ask about Gas Safe registration